Reading Time: 5 MINUTES

-The fourth iteration of this biannual event occurred this past December at Kimana Sanctuary, part of the narrow wildlife corridor between Amboseli and Tsavo.
+The fourth iteration of this bi-annual event occurred this past December at Kimana Sanctuary, part of the narrow wildlife corridor between Amboseli and Tsavo.
 I’d long wanted to see this event firsthand, partly of a personal fascination for history and culture, but also with my Angama Foundation hat on to see if something similar could be organised in the Maasai Mara.

 I was not let down: on the day of the finals, the energy upon arriving at the venue was positively palpable.
 Each team firing themselves up with throngs of supporters in full regalia, dancing, chanting and singing.
-More than once, a warrior worked themselves into such a fervor that they went down in a fit and had to be restrained by their cohorts.
+More than once, a warrior worked themselves into such a fervour that they went down in a fit and had to be restrained by their cohorts.
 The energy was extreme, brimming with passion and purpose.
 They’d been waiting two years to show off their competitive prowess, and the time was now.

 With the arrival of the event’s patron, David Rudisha, Olympic gold medalist in the 800m and the world’s fastest Maasai, the competitors and supporters from all four manyattas came together in one massive welcoming ceremony.
 The intensely rhythmic jingling of beads, combined with the reverberant chanting, was simultaneously formidable and hypnotic.

 As everyone found their places, Rudisha clapped two wooden blocks together, and the first race was off.
 The games had begun.
 For the next several hours, the teams competed fiercely.
-Feet were a blur around the track, javelins flew 40-plus meters, and rungus clanged off the basket rim to shouts of both consternation and jubilation.
+Feet were a blur around the track, javelins flew 40-plus metres, and rungus clanged off the basket rim to shouts of both consternation and jubilation.
 The energy never waned, not for a second, as athletes claimed individual titles as well as snagging critical points for their manyatta.